cgrotz/kademlia/README.md

 ========

 # Description
 This is a basic DHT implementation using the Kademlia routing protocol.
+It's not an implementation of a full Kademlia node.
+I will provide an example of such an example later.

 # Usage
 Simply include Kademlia as a dependency in your code: